Andrew-Draganov/GiDR-DUN/readme.md

  - Cuda \-\- GiDR\_DUN
  - Pytorch \-\- GiDR\_DUN

-The script defaults to running GiDR\_DUN in Cython on the MNIST dataset.
+The dim\_reduce\_dataset script defaults to running GiDR\_DUN with the numba backend on the MNIST dataset.
 We note that GiDR\_DUN can recreate both TSNE and UMAP outputs at UMAP speeds.

 ## Installation